Oxon Run: Geography

 The headwater of the stream originates in the Coral Hills area of Prince George's County near Francis Scott Key Elementary School.
 From there, it flows west and then south for 7 mi to a confluence with Barnaby Run (sometimes known as Winkle Doodle Run), forming Oxon Creek, which drains to the Potomac River and the Chesapeake Bay.
 The watershed area of Oxon Run is about 5312 acre in Prince George's County and 3968 acre in Washington.
 Some consider Oxon Creek to be a continuation of Oxon Run, but USGS considers them separate streams.

 The stream flows mostly through open land in Prince George's County.
 It first flows through Coral Hills to a stormwater management pond near Seton Way, where it combines with water from a storm drainpipe that empties the Penn Station Shopping Center parking lot.
-From there, it flows through a floodplain forest north of Pennsylvania Avenue interrupted by a concrete box culvert under Brooks Drive; a series of galvanized steal culverts under private property, a church parking lot, and Quarter Avenue; and, at the end of the forest, through a concrete-lined channel beside and beneath Pennsylvania Avenue.
+From there, it flows through a floodplain forest north of Pennsylvania Avenue interrupted by a concrete box culvert under Brooks Drive; a series of galvanized steel culverts under private property, a church parking lot, and Quarter Avenue; and, at the end of the forest, through a concrete-lined channel beside and beneath Pennsylvania Avenue.
 South of Pennsylvania Ave, it runs along the edge of Cedar Hill and Lincoln Memorial cemeteries before passing through a strip of parkland including Suitland Parkway and Oxon Run Valley Park at the same time passing under the Suitland Parkway at Naylor Road and then under Southern Avenue, into D.C.

 Once in D.C., the stream flows through parkland.
 Upon entering D.C., it flows through the Oxon Run Parkway managed by the National Park Service.
 The parkway contains four northern magnolia bogs, the only ones on Park Service land, and is primarily made up of land from Camp Simms.
 The stream then flows through Oxon Run Park, which is in a concrete-lined channel.
 After passing under South Capitol Street, it flows through a natural channel between NPS's forested Bald Eagle Hill and a former landfill site owned by D.C.
 Just inside the D.C.
 Boundary, it meets with Barnaby Run and becomes Oxon Creek.
 Within D.C., there are approximately 38 sewersheds with storm drain outfalls discharging into Oxon Run.

 Oxon Run was originally a meandering riffle-pool-type sequence stream with a gravel or sand bed.
 However, in the 20th century, it was changed by flood control projects and significant urbanization of its watershed.
 In addition, many of its tributaries have been converted to storm drains.